Battalion Park: Early history

 The then-Sarcee Indian Reserve leased a part of their land in the summer of 1914 to the Canadian Militia to enable them to establish a prospective training site for military personnel.
 It was then known as Sarcee Camp (as it overlooks what was then called the Sarcee Nation), and it was an exclusive area in Alberta to provide training to the soldiers who were to be assigned to fight during the First World War.
 The military reserve was used by the Canadian Forces from before the First World War up until the 1990s.
 In all, 45,000 men were trained at the military camp.
 With this strength, the camp was the largest military training establishment in Canada during the war time.
 The 30 various units, housed in tents, included trainees drawn from various parts of the province.
 From Calgary, it took a day's ride to approach the camp.

 Army engineers mapped the area.
 Each unit established its identity within its prescribed area by using stones that were hauled in sacks by hand from the river by soldiers as part of their training programme, over a distance of 2 km during off-duty hours.
 Several military units collaborated in collecting the stones to create the battalion numerals.
-They were gathered from the river and carried it to the site as part of the training exercies.
+They were gathered from the river and carried it to the site as part of the training exercise.
 Among those who did so were the four battalions of the Canadian Expeditionary Force (Members of the Calgary, Lethbridge, Central Alberta, and Edmonton battalions) who were trained in the area.

 After their training was over, the battalions were assigned to war regions abroad to fight in the First World War.
 The 151st (Central Alberta) Battalion, raised in the Red Deer, Battle River, and South Edmonton districts, trained at the Sarcee Camp from December 22, 1915, until October 4, 1916; Lieutenant-Colonel J.W.
 Arnott commanded.
 The 137th (Calgary) Battalion, CEF, which was composed of the men of "Calgary's Own", were trained in the Sarcee Camp from December 1915 to August 1916; they were commanded by Lieutenant-Colonel George W. Morfitt.
 On August 21, 1916, they embarked to Europe to participate in the war.
 They were amalgamated with the 21st Reserve Battalion for service.
 Those men who survived the war met at the park, until the 1960s, to carry out weeding operations and also to repaint the stones of their battalion number which they had erected.
 The 113th Battalion (Lethbridge Highlanders), CEF, consisted of 883 men and officers who were trained at the Sarcee Camp from late May 1916 until September.
 The battalion used painted rocks to construct their battalion number on Signal Hill.
 The 51st Battalion (Edmonton), CEF, under the command of Colonel Harwood, was also at the Sarcee Army Camp, in 1915.